DinoChiesa/get-gcp-access-token/README.md

    generate and return a single-use authorization code to the script.
 The web page will show a page reading: "OK.
 You can now close this browser tab."

-   The script will exchange the code for a token.
+   The script will exchange the code for a token**.
 The response looks like this:

    ```json
    {